doctorfree/Asciiville/README.md

 ## Configuration

+Asciiville preferences are maintained in `$HOME/.config/asciiville/init`.

-After installing Asciiville, initialize Asciiville configurations and install additional features by executing the `ascinit` command as a normal user with `sudo` privilege.
+After installing Asciiville, initialize Asciiville configuration and install additional features by executing the `ascinit` command as a normal user with `sudo` privilege.
 The `ascinit` command will customize the configuration of several Asciiville packages and install additional